SaadNasir92/PriceIntel-Intelligent-Home-Pricing-and-Market-Analysis/README.md

 ## Next Steps

 1. Begin clustering analysis, incorporating sentiment scores
-2. Develop and train the predictive pricing model
 3. Design and implement the structure of the interactive user interface
 4. Conduct thorough testing and validation of all components
 5. Prepare final presentation, highlighting the potential of clustering analysis for targeted marketing strategies